markusweldon/code-snippets-in-code/README.md

 # MacOS-like Code Snippets In Code
-A editable code based dialogue that showcases code snippets within a stylized, macOS-like terminal window.
+An editable code based dialogue that showcases code snippets within a stylized, macOS-like terminal window.
 Easy to edit with your own code and ideal for presentations, blogs, documentation where a modern and tech-savvy aesthetic is desired 😎

 [Live Preview (Deployed on Vercel)](https://markusweldon-code-snippets-in-code.vercel.app/)